zapabob/ROCm/CONTRIBUTING.md

 Our documentation includes both markdown and rst files.
 Markdown is encouraged over rst due to the lower barrier to participation.
 GitHub flavored markdown is preferred for all submissions as it will render accurately on our GitHub repositories.
 For existing documentation, [MyST](https://myst-parser.readthedocs.io/en/latest/intro.html) markdown is used to implement certain features unsupported in GitHub markdown.
 This is not encouraged for new documentation.
 AMD will transition to stricter use of GitHub flavored markdown with a few caveats.
 ROCm documentation also uses [sphinx-design](https://sphinx-design.readthedocs.io/en/latest/index.html) in our markdown and rst files.
 We also will use breathe syntax for doxygen documentation in our markdown files.
 Other design elements for effective HTML rendering of the documents may be added to our markdown files.
 Please see [GitHub](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github)'s guide on writing and formatting on GitHub as a starting point.

 ROCm documentation adds additional requirements to markdown and rst based files as follows:

 - Level one headers are only used for page titles.
 There must be only one level 1 header per file for both Markdown and Restructured Text.
 - Pass [markdownlint](https://github.com/markdownlint/markdownlint) check via
   our automated github action on a Pull Request (PR).

 ## Filenames and folder structure

 Please use snake case for file names.
 Our documentation follows pitchfork for folder structure.
 All documentation is in /docs except for special files like the contributing guide in the / folder.
 All images used in the documentation are place in the /docs/data folder.

-## How do provide feedback for for ROCm documentation?
+## How to provide feedback for for ROCm documentation

 There are three standard ways to provide feedback for this repository.

 ### Pull Request

 All contributions to ROCm documentation should arrive via the [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) targetting the develop branch of the repository.
 If you are unable to contribute